Please enter your login details

 Typhoid hits Zimbabwe capital

 Rose spots on the chest of a patient with typhoid fever due to the bacterium Salmonella typhi.
 Symptoms of typhoid fever may include a sustained fever as high as 103° to 104° F (39° to 40° C), weakness, stomach pains, headache, loss of appetite.
-In some cases, patients have a rash of flat, rose-colored spots.
+In some cases, patients have a rash of flat, rose-coloured spots.

 At least 90 people were admitted to hospital and over 600 affected in a typhoid outbreak in the Zimbabwean capital Harare, a health official says.